diofant/diofant/docs/tutorial/manipulation.rst

 In this section, we discuss some ways that we can perform advanced manipulation of expressions.

-Before we can do this, we need to understand how expressions are represented in Diofant.
-A mathematical expression is represented as a tree.
+Most generic interface to represent a mathematical expression in Diofant is a tree.
 Let us take the expression `x y + x^2`.
 We can see what this expression looks like internally by using :func:`repr`

     >>> repr(x*y + x**2)
     "Add(Pow(Symbol('x'), Integer(2)), Mul(Symbol('x'), Symbol('y')))"